Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 Hence, the statement follows. \end{proof}

-We are now ready to give the main proof Lemma~\ref{mainident}. \begin{proof}[Proof of Lemma~\ref{mainident}] Let a digraph $D$ be given and let $G$ be its underlying graph.
-We first check whether $G$ is $2k$-edge-connected, which is possible in polynomial time (Theorem~\ref{thm:edge_connectivity_poly}).
-If this is not the case, we correctly report that $G$ is not a $k$-obstruction.
-Otherwise, we check for every $v \in V(D)$ whether $\{v\}$ can be extended to a $k$-certificate in $D$.
+We are now ready to give the main proof Lemma~\ref{mainident}. \begin{proof}[Proof of Lemma~\ref{mainident}] Let a $2k$-edge-connected digraph $D$ be given and let $G$ be its underlying graph.
+We check for every $v \in V(D)$ whether $\{v\}$ can be extended to a $k$-certificate in $D$.
 Moreover, we check whether $\{v \in V(D):d_G(v)\geq 2k+1\}$ can be extended to a $k$-certificate in $D$.
 If one of these sets can be extended to a $k$-certificate, we report that $D$ is a $k$-obstruction.
 Otherwise, we report that $D$ is not a $k$-obstruction.
 It follows from Proposition~\ref{zvuzbnml} that the output of the algorithm is correct.
 Moreover, by Lemma~\ref{rtfugihjkm}, all of these checks can be executed in polynomial time.
 As we only execute a polynomial number of checks, it follows that the entire algorithm runs in polynomial time. \end{proof}

 We are finally able to derive Corollary~\ref{cor:kernel_k+p}, that we first recall here for convenience.

 \corkernelkplusp*

 \begin{proof} Let a digraph $D$, an integer $p\ge 2$, and a positive integer $k$ be given.
 If $n < \max\{p+2,4k+2\}$, then $D$ itself is a kernel of the desired size.
 We may hence suppose that $n \geq \max\{p+2,4k+2\}$.
 By \Cref{lem:invertibility}, we obtain that $D$ is a yes-instance of {\sc Invertibility} if and only if $D$ is $2k$-edge-connected and $D$ is not a $k$-obstruction.
 By Theorem~\ref{thm:edge_connectivity_poly} and Lemma~\ref{mainident}, we can decide in polynomial time whether this is the case.
 If this is the case, we output a rotative tournament on $2k+1$ vertices and otherwise, we output an edgeless graph on two vertices.
 It is not difficult to see that this is indeed a kernel of appropriate size. \end{proof}